stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 * Failure management

 ### Pillar Two - Best Practices - Foundations
 * Before architecting any system, you need to make sure you have the prerequisite foundations.
-In traditional IT one of the first things you should consider is the size of the comms link between your HQ and your data center.
-If you misprovision this link, it can take three to six months to upgrade which can cause a huge disruption to your traditional IT estate
+In traditional IT one of the first things you should consider is the size of the communications link between your HQ and your data center.
+If you under evaluate this link, it can take three to six months to upgrade which can cause a huge disruption to your traditional IT estate

 * AWS handles most of the foundations for you.
 The cloud is designed to be essentially limitless meaning that AWS handle the networking can compute requirements themselves.
 However, they do set service limits to stop customers from accidentally over-provisioning resources

 ### Pillar Two - Best Practices - Foundations Questions
-* How are you managing AWS service limits for you account?
+* How are you managing AWS service limits for your account?
 * How are you planning your network topology on AWS?
 * Do you have an escalation path to deal with technical issues?

 ### Pillar Two - Best Practices - Change Management
 * You need to be aware of how change affects a system so that you can plan proactively around it.
 Monitoring allows you to detect any changes to your environment and react.
-In traditional systems, change control is done manually and are carefully co-ordinated with auditing
+In traditional systems, change control is done manually and are carefully coordinated with auditing

-* AWS makes things a lot easier, you can use CloudWatch to monitor your environment and services such as autoscaling to automate change in response to changes on your production environment
+* AWS makes things a lot easier, you can use CloudWatch to monitor your environment and services such as auto scaling to automate change in response to changes on your production environment

 ### Pillar Two - Best Practices - Change Management Questions
 * How does your system adapt to changes in demand?